 In early December the Town gathers in Burning Mountain Park to judge an amazing variety of Chilies along with a Craft Fair and the Lighting of the Town’s Holiday Tree.

-Join us and bring your family and friends to our Third Annual Founders Day Celebration on Saturday, February 25th, at the Community Center.
-The event will begin at 11:00 am and will include an Old-Fashioned Potluck lunch with foods that were popular in the 1880’s.
+In February enjoy stories of New Castle’s past along with an Old-Fashioned Potluck lunch with foods that were popular in the 1880’s.
 Founders Day was established following the Town’s 125th Anniversary.
-Previous Founders Day celebrations have honored the Jolley and Rippy families.
-The focus of attention in 2017 will be the Ganley family who were among New Castle’s earliest settlers.
+Previous Founders Day Celebrations have honored the Jolley, Rippy, Ganley and Mattivi families who were among New Castle’s earliest settlers.

-In June the Town of New Castle and the Chamber of Commerce host a Community Potluck in Burning Mountain Park.
+In June the Town of New Castle and Chamber of Commerce host a Community BBQ and Potluck in Burning Mountain Park.
 Come and enjoy bingo, live music, face painting and balloons for the kids.
 It is a fun event where you can meet someone new from the New Castle community.